-Competition is one of the most controversial tools with which successive governments have tried to boost efficiency and quality in the NHS.
+Competition is one of the most controversial tools with which successive governments have tried to boost efficiency and quality in the English NHS.
 Our research examines how well market mechanisms in the NHS are working and whether their application could be made more effective.

 Since 1989, successive governments have introduced market mechanisms to drive improvements in the NHS.
 Reforms have allowed care providers to compete for commissioning contracts, enabled patients to exercise consumer choice, and brought private and non-profit bodies into the health service to expand the range of provision on offer.